jamisonderek/flipper-zero-tutorials/subghz/apps/genie-recorder/.flipcorg/gallery/README.md

 - Step 1.
 Be sure you have followed the steps in the [Connecting to remote](#connecting-to-remote) section.
 - Step 2.
 Be sure you are not near your garage door (or that the door is unplugged).
 The application will be pushing the button many times and could burn out the motor!
 - Step 3.
 Run the Genie Recorder application.
 - Step 4.
-Choose `Config` and set the frequency to the frequency your remote runs at.
-If you don't know, start with `315MHz` then use `390MHz` if it doesn't work.
-NOTE: You do not need to do anything with the `Genie File` setting at this time.
+Choose "Config" and set the frequency to the frequency your remote runs at.
+If you don't know, start with "315MHz" then use "390MHz" if it doesn't work.
+NOTE: You do not need to do anything with the "Genie File" setting at this time.
 - Step 5.
-Press `Back` button to return to the main application.
+Press "Back" button to return to the main application.
 - Step 6.
-Choose `Learn` to start capturing and learning signals.
+Choose "Learn" to start capturing and learning signals.
-  - `Remaining code` - how many codes still need to be captured.
+  - "Remaining code" - how many codes still need to be captured.
-  - `Click` - how many times a click has been sent to the remote.
+  - "Click" - how many times a click has been sent to the remote.
-  - `Prev` - how many codes were previously captured (no codes captured this session yet).
+  - "Prev" - how many codes were previously captured (no codes captured this session yet).
-  - `Got` - total number of codes captured.
+  - "Got" - total number of codes captured.
   - 16 digit hex code - the last code that was captured.
 - Step 7.
-If you get the message `NO SIGNAL FROM REMOTE?` see the [troubleshooting](#troubleshooting) section.
+If you get the message "NO SIGNAL FROM REMOTE?" see the [troubleshooting](#troubleshooting) section.
 - Step 8.
 Let it run for 2-3 days (the goal is to capture at least 50,000 signals).
 If you capture less, it will still work but when it wraps back to the beginning those codes will be rejected by your garage door opener and you would have to resync.
 To successfully wrap, the remote needs 50,000 button presses.
 It is recommended you capture all of the codes.
 - Step 9.
 Press the BACK button to return to the main application.